tonethar/IGME-230-Fall-2018/projects/project-2.md

   - a **rating** pulldown - if we had this on the GIPHY HW then a user would be able to choose between viewing "G" and "PG" videos for example
   - a **sort by** pulldown to allow the user to view the results sorted A->Z, Z->A, by date, etc
   - a **date** chooser to filter the results by date - jQuery has a Datepicker Widget -> https://jqueryui.com/datepicker/
   - **next** and **previous** buttons - another really nice option is to allow the use to "page" through large numbers of results.
 In the GIPHY HW did you notice that we always get the same 100 "cat" GIFs back when we search?
 This is because there are thousands of cat GIFS, and if we don't otherwise specify we will always get them back starting at index 0, which means we always get the first 100 (index 0-99) back.
 We can instead write code that requests a higher starting index.
-In the GIPHY API this is done by the `offset` value to the query string.
+In the GIPHY API this is done by tracking and adding a `offset` value to the query string.

 4. Finally, there will be no JavaScript errors or exceptions thrown by the app.